wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 In April 2018 Microsoft reorganized into two divisions that offers AI:

 * <a target="_blank" href="https://www.microsoft.com/en-us/research/project/machine-learning-edge/">
-The research division</a>, headed by Harry Shum, is putting AI into Bing search, Cortana voice recognition and text-to-speech, ambient computing, and robotics.
+The research division</a>, headed by <a target="_blank" href="https://www.linkedin.com/in/harryshum/">Harry Shum</a>, put AI into Bing search, Cortana voice recognition and text-to-speech, ambient computing, and robotics.
+See <a target="_blank" href="https://www.youtube.com/watch?v=_Hg9QKBhERw">Harry's presentation in 2016</a>.

-   * <a target="_blank" href="https://www.youtube.com/watch?v=_Hg9QKBhERw">
-   See Harry's presentation in 2016</a>

 * Microsft's "computing fabric" offerings, led by <a target="_blank" href="https://www.linkedin.com/in/guthriescott/">Scott Guthrie</a>, makes AI services available for those building customizable machine learning with speech, language, vision, and knowledge services.
 Tools offered include Cognitive Services and Bot Framework, deep-learning tools like Azure Machine Learning, Visual Studio Code Tools for AI, and Cognitive Toolkit.